 I prefer to advertise for one musician at a time so it appears as if I already have a group.
 It’s much easier to find musicians who want to join a group than to attract people interested in forming a new band.
 Get started by looking for another guitar player, bass player, or drummer.
 After that position is filled, find the next musician.
 Don’t look for a lead vocalist until last.
 More on that later.

 Usually it’s easiest to find another guitarist.
 Face it guys, we guitar players are a dime a dozen.
 The hardest position to fill is the bass guitarist.
 My suggestion – find a guitarist and you two begin by taking turns playing pass.
 Eventually you’ll either find a bass player or one of you will become the bass player.
 Yes, that’s where bass players come from.
 It’s a lot easier joining your first band as a bass player than a lead guitarist.

 How to Start a Band – Holding Auditions

-Be prepared for the calls that you’ll receive responding to your ad.
+Be prepared for the first few responses you get to your ad.
 Make a list of questions beforehand and keep track of how each musician responds.
 If a person seems interesting, set up an audition.
 Give them a couple of songs to learn so you’ll have music that both of you are capable of performing.
 Take command of the situation by selecting songs that will showcase your ability.
 Even so, don’t choose music that is so difficult that it makes you nervous to perform.
 I like to choose pieces that allow me to improvise during the more difficult sections so I can perform with confidence.
 If I’m too nervous, I lighten up on the sixty-fourth note triplets.

 Don’t wait until the entire band is formed to rehearse.
 Remember, the tighter you and the other musician play together, the better musicians you’ll attract to complete the band.
 It’s necessary to build confidence; everyone involved must realize if you stick together this actually will become a band.
 A positive attitude is essential.